ropensci/tidyqpcr/paper.md

 # Acknowledgements

-We thank everyone in the eLife Innovation Leaders 2020 program for all their help developing tidyqpcr, in particular program leader Ammy Tsang and our mentor Aidan Budd.
+We thank everyone in the eLife Innovation Leaders 2020 program for all their help developing tidyqpcr, in particular program leader Emmy Tsang and our mentor Aidan Budd.
-We thank Stefanie Butland and Sean Hughes for feedback and encouragement.
+We thank Sander Granneman, Stefanie Butland and Sean Hughes for feedback and encouragement.
 We thank all those who have agreed to undergo user interviews, including; Flic Anderson, Jamie Auxillos, David Barrass, Rosey Bayne, Elliott Chapman, Magnus Gwynne, Liz Hughes, Chris Katanski and Stuart McKeller.
 Edward Wallace is a Sir Henry Dale Fellow, jointly funded by the Wellcome Trust and the Royal Society (Grant Number 208779/Z/17/Z).
 Samuel Haynes is funded by the EASTBIO UKRI-BBSRC DTP.